cloud-up

 Loans for people after bankruptcy do exist but are not necessarily the same as those for borrowers with a clean credit history.

-Bankruptcy mortgage loans, personal loans with bankruptcy and various types of secured loans can still be granted where extreme credit issues apply.
-Short-term financial solutions like bridging loans are also available, which can be useful for clearing debts, meeting urgent outgoings or funding major purchases (like cars or homes).
+Bankruptcy mortgage loans, personal loans with bankruptcy, and various types of secured loans can still be granted where extreme credit issues apply.
+Short-term financial solutions like bridging loans are also available, which can be useful for clearing debts, meeting urgent outgoings, or funding major purchases (like cars or homes).
+It simply means you need to target the appropriate lenders with your applications.

 The key to getting any kind of loan or mortgage after bankruptcy lies in seeking qualified expert support at the earliest possible stage.
 Rather than taking your business directly to any specific lender, it is far better to consult with an independent broker.

-Even if you have been turned down repeatedly elsewhere, there is every possibility a reputable broker will help you find a competitive loan at a price you can afford.
+Even if you have been turned down repeatedly elsewhere, there is every possibility that a reputable broker will help you find a competitive loan at a price you can afford.
 Importantly, exploring the available options with the help of a qualified broker can also protect your credit file from further damage, should any of your applications be unsuccessful.

-How it Works
+How it works

 get-in-touch

-Get in Touch
+Get in touch

-Clients approach UK Bridging loans either directly or via introducers.
+Clients approach UK Bridging Loans either directly or via introducers.
 Basic questions by way of a “fact-finding” process are used by UK Bridging Loans to determine if the lending requirements are a possibility.

 home-valuation

-Fast Approval
+Fast approval

-An immediate yes or no answer is given and if suitable, a quotation is formulated and forwarded to the client, usually by email.
+An immediate yes or no answer is given, and if suitable, a quotation is formulated and forwarded to the client, usually by email.

 fast-approval

-Formal Offer
+Formal offer

 A formal offer is produced for any client wishing to proceed and forwarded for signature, again, usually by email.